Author Tegon Maus introduces The Wishing stone:

 What you don’t know is this book, while every bit as good as the first, takes a hard turn and goes in a decidedly different direction.
 I was shocked and delighted with the tangential course of this book.
 It all makes so much sense at the end.
 I am committed to no spoilers, but the cast of characters and the plot twists are so delicious.
 I laughed out loud more than once!

 The Wishing Stone gets a score of 4.9 of 5 stars!
-The score would have been higher but for the handful of spelling errors I found.

 You can buy The Eve Project book 2: The Wishing Stone at